iZettle/api-documentation/finance-api/user-guides/fetch-purchase-information-for-card-transactions.md

 <!-- to be continued if any -->

 ## Step 1: Find the card transaction UUID
-Find the transaction UUID for card transactions for which you will fetch purchase information.
+Using the Finance API, find the transaction UUID for card transactions for which you will fetch purchase information.

 1. Optional: Fetch your organisation UUID.
    > **Tip:** You don't need to fetch the organisation UUID, as you can specify the organisation UUID as `self` in requests that require it.